angelkejov/DumpTruckProject/RENDER_DEPLOYMENT.md

 The application uses the `render` profile which is configured in `application-render.properties`.
 This profile:

-- Uses MySQL database configuration
+- Uses PostgreSQL database configuration
 - Disables H2 console
 - Configures connection pooling
 - Sets up email configuration